Darxo/Hardened/README.md

 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
 - The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense and it lists enemies that you are currently revealed to
 - Change XPValue of Player Characters to scale faster from regular levels and slower from veteran levels (past 11).
 This is mainly relevant for morale checks from movement and from a kill/death
-- Delay the combat music, when attacking locations that hide their defender line up, until the first enemy is discovered
 - Characters can no longer retreat from the battle when standing on a border tile, if they are engaged in melee
 - Fleeing characters who rally, lose 3 Action Points
 - Fleeing characters now have +1 Action Point